Brandeis International Business School

 BA/MBA Dual Degree Program

-Prospective or current Brandeis graduates with a BA or BS degree may apply for admission to one of two special BA/MBA tracks in their senior year or after graduation.
-Brandeis students with a BS in any major or a BA in any field of science are eligible for admittance to the BA/MBA-Science track, even without work experience.
-Students with a BA in another field of Liberal Arts will be eligible for admittance to the BA/MBA-Liberal Arts track, if they have gained a minimal amount of work experience through internships.
+Prospective or current Brandeis graduates with a BA or BS degree may apply for admission to one of two special BA/MBA tracks; application is normally in the student’s senior year or after graduation.
 Students in the BA/MBA tracks will be able to count 16 credits of prior undergraduate work towards their MBA, thus reducing the time to completion for the MBA to three semesters beyond the Bachelor's degree.